-Sleeping is something that all of us do and it has a number of important implications.
-However, although is it very important, not everyone actually gets the correct amount of sleep they require.
+Sleeping is something that all of us do and it has several important implications.
+However, although is it very important, not everyone gets the correct amount of sleep they require.
 This can happen for various reasons, but in some cases, many of you will simply struggle to fall asleep in the first place.
 Even when you don’t have a busy life or have an awkward sleeping pattern, some of you may put your head on the pillow and will struggle to get some shut-eye.

 This doesn’t necessarily mean that you will have some sort of sleeping disorder like insomnia, and, luckily for you, it can be very easily fixed if you know the proven ways to fall asleep fast.
-We have performed a lot of research and have found a number of ways that can help you fall asleep and get some rest for the following day.
+We have performed a lot of research and have found several ways that can help you fall asleep and get some rest for the following day.
 If you want to find out these 7 unique tips, continue to read this article.

 Exercise Frequently and at the Right Times